adam-r-kowalski/yeti/README.md

 ## Installation

-First ensure that the prerequisits are installed
+First ensure that the prerequisites are installed

 - [wasmtime](https://github.com/bytecodealliance/wasmtime#installation) A standalone runtime for [WebAssembly](https://webassembly.org/)
 - [wabt](https://github.com/WebAssembly/wabt) The WebAssembly Binary Toolkit
 - [zig](https://github.com/ziglang/zig#installation) A general-purpose programming language and toolchain for maintaining robust, optimal, and reusable software.

-For detailed instructions on how to install these for your platform check our [wiki](https://google.com)
+For detailed instructions on how to install these for your platform check our [wiki](https://github.com/adam-r-kowalski/yeti/wiki/Installing-Prerequisites)

 To build the compiler clone the repository and run the build command